International Engagement

 The CSIRO Centre for Earth Observation (CCEO) maintains an active presence and leadership role on key international earth observation coordination bodies on behalf of CSIRO and Australia.

 With other EO government Agencies CSIRO, Geoscience Australia (GA) and the Bureau of Meteorology (the Bureau), CSIRO leverages its technical expertise and renown experience in specific areas (e.g. calibration and validation) and looks after Australia’s interests in key international fora.
-In collaboration with the Australia Space Agency (ASA), a national Space policy body established in 2018, we aim to increase Australia’s impacts on the international stage, encourage the Australian EO community to join these organisations, support GEO’s objectives (open data policy) generally through advocacy of EO.
+In collaboration with the Australian Space Agency (ASA, a Space policy body established in 2018), we aim to increase Australia’s impacts on the international stage, encourage the Australian EO community to join these organisations, support GEO’s objectives (open data policy) generally through advocacy of EO.

 Active contributor to global Earth Observation organisations